omersha/omersha.github.io/_posts/2015-12-15-pointless-topology-via-abstract-nonsense.md

 categorical notion that relates two functors via a pair of natural transformations, which are themselves a way to relate two functors.

-I won't explain categories and functors here: this is common knowledge, and the concepts are easy to understand simply by reading the definitions (which can be found anywhere).
+I won't explain categories and functors here: that's common knowledge, and the concepts are easy to understand simply by reading the definitions (which can be easily [found](https://en.wikipedia.org/wiki/Functor)).
 But I will say something about natural transformations and adjunctions, which might be somewhat less familiar and are certainly harder to grasp.

 A natural transformation is a relation between two functors that share domain and codomain $F_1, F_2: C\rightarrow D$ (here $C$ and $D$ are categories).
 A